salmaerraji/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello: sets no permission to the owner and the group, and all the permissions for other users of the file hello. chmod 753 hello: sets the mode of the file hello to rwxr-x-wx. chmod --reference=olleh hello: sets the mode of the file hello the same as olleh’s mode.
+chmod 007 hello: sets no permission to the owner and the group, and all the permissions for other users of the file hello. chmod 753 hello: sets the mode of the file hello to rwxr-x-wx. chmod --reference=olleh hello: sets the mode of the file hello the same as olleh’s mode. chmod -R ugo+x: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.